trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 ### Create inference environment
 Previously we created an environment to train the model, we also need to create an environment to deploy the model.
-This environment will be created as a YAML file, it contains all the dependencies required to run the model at production.
+This environment will be created as a YAML file, it contains all the dependencies required to run the model in production.

 ### Create a docker image
-Create a docker image using the azure core image class, this image contains the scoring script and the inference environment YAML file.
+Create a docker image using the Azure core image class, this image contains the scoring script and the inference environment YAML file.
 While creating the image, we also include the model in the image.

 ### Deploy the model
-This involves the green dotted section in the diagram, we have three modules in the Azure IoT device
+This involves the green dotted section in the diagram(Figure 1).
+We have three modules in the Azure IoT device
-* **Air quality model module** – This IoT edge module contains the image of the model, it received a clean / processed data from the Router module and output prediction from the model.
-The output prediction is sent to the router module.
+* **Air quality model module** – This IoT edge module contains the image of the model.
+It received a clean / processed data from the Router module and predictions from the model.
+The predictions is sent to the router module.
-* **Router Module** – This module receives the raw data from the device, processes the data using the feature engineering scripts, the processed data is sent to the Air quality to get predictions.
-It also receives the prediction from the air quality model module.
+* **Router Module** – This module receives the raw data from the device, processes the data using the feature engineering scripts, the processed data is sent to the Air quality model module to get predictions.
+It also receives back the prediction from the Air Quality model module.
 The prediction and the raw data are sent to the writer module.
-**Writer Module** – This module stores the prediction and the raw data gotten from the router module in the azure storage.
+* **Writer Module** – This module stores the prediction and the raw data gotten from the router module in the Azure storage.

 ## Conclusion
-Deploying a machine learning model is a critical aspect of a machine learning model that has always been overlooked.
+Deploying a machine learning model is a critical aspect of a machine learning project that has always been overlooked.
 From this article, we went through each step in building an ML project using the Air quality challenge on Zindi and we were able to deploy our model on an IoT device for real-life prediction.